Enrique Iglesias: 2012–2014: Sex and Love

-Iglesias continued to tour during this period returning to India in October 2012 to perform another series of shows called Tri-City tour in Pune, Delhi, and Bangalore playing to sold-out arenas and stadiums.
+That same year he embarked on a co-headline tour of North America with Jennifer Lopez.
+Later that year he returned to India in October 2012 to perform another series of shows called Tri-City tour in Pune, Delhi, and Bangalore playing to sold-out arenas and stadiums.
 On 31 May 2013, Iglesias performed at the Mawazine Festival in Rabat, Morocco.
 The show broke the highest attendance record as more than 120,000 fans gathered to watch the concert.

 Iglesias released a number of singles prior to the album release, the first of which was "Turn the Night Up" followed by "Heart Attack" which was released to US Top 40 radio stations.
 Latin stations were served with the song "Loco", a smooth bachata duet with urban bachata superstar Romeo Santos.
 The single became Iglesias' 24th No. 1 on the Billboard's Hot Latin Songs chart.
 A version of the song released in Spain featured Spanish Flamenco singer India Martinez and topped the charts in Spain.
 This was followed by El Perdedor, a duet with Mexican singer Marco Antonio Solis and was the theme to the telenovela Lo que la vida me robó.
-The song became his 24th #1 on the Latin charts.
+The song became his 24th No. 1 on the Latin charts.

-On 14 March 2014 Iglesias released his tenth studio album Sex and Love.
-The release of the album was accompanied by the single I'm a Freak and featured Pitbull The album also featured a duet with Kylie Minogue called "Beautiful", which appears on her twelfth studio album Kiss Me Once.
-In addition to the previously stated collaborations the album featured guest appearances by Flo Rida, Yandel, Juan Magan, Jennifer Lopez, and Gente de Zona.
+On 14 March 2014, Iglesias released his tenth studio album, Sex and Love.
+The release of the album was accompanied by the single I'm a Freak and featured Pitbull.
+The album also featured a duet with Kylie Minogue called "Beautiful", which appears on her twelfth studio album Kiss Me Once.
+In addition to the previously stated collaborations, the album featured guest appearances by Flo Rida, Yandel, Juan Magan, Jennifer Lopez, and Gente de Zona.